Mark Rosenker: Government work

 Rosenker was appointed by the president a board member of the NTSB beginning March 2003 after unanimous confirmation by the United States Senate and was designated vice chairman the following month by the president.
 He began a second 5-year term as a board member in January 2005 after another unanimous confirmation.
 In October 2017 Virginia Governor Terry McAuliffe appointed Rosenker to a 2-year term representing Virginia as a commissioner of the new Washington Metrorail Safety Commission.
 He was elected vice chairman of the commission on March 27, 2018.

-From January 20, 2001, to November 2002 when President Bush nominated him for the NTSB, Rosenker served as deputy assistant to the President of the United States and ddirector of the White House Military Office.
+From January 20, 2001, to November 2002 when President Bush nominated him for the NTSB, Rosenker served as deputy assistant to the President of the United States and director of the White House Military Office.
 Rosenker was traveling with President George W. Bush on September 11, 2001.

 Rosenker has served in the Department of the Interior, the Federal Trade Commission, and the Commodity Futures Trading Commission as well as a brief assignment in the US Department of Transportation.
 Rosenker was appointed by President George H. W. Bush to serve on the American Battle Monuments Commission.
 During his career in civilian Federal service Mr. Rosenker received eight presidential appointments, three of which required Senate confirmation.